 The famous red double-decker bus is a familiar sight around London and, while you may have to wait a little longer than you would for the Tube, they can be an inexpensive way of getting around the city with a better view thrown in to boot!

-Buses are modern, comfortable and, thanks to designated bus lanes in the inner city areas and surrounding motorways, can beat the choking congestion that makes driving in the city such a hassle.
+Buses are modern and comfortable and, thanks to designated bus lanes in the inner city areas and surrounding motorways, can beat the choking congestion that makes driving in the city such a hassle.

 Passengers on London buses can pay their fares onboard with cash.
 Drivers do offer change, but passengers are advised to do their best to present the correct fare, just in case!
 Outside London, bus companies are operated on a regional basis, either by a private company or by the local council.
 They can still be a great way of getting around, but fares vary across the country, as does the propensity for change giving.
 If in doubt, have a good pocket of loose coins ready.

-If you're in London, a Travelcard (which can be bought on a daily or weekly basis, either from the automated vending machines or, in the larger Tube stations, from the vendors in the ticket office) will grant you access to the city's buses as well as to the Tube.
+If you're in London, a Travelcard (which can be bought on a daily or weekly basis from automated machines in Tube stations or online at TFL.gov.uk) will grant you access to the city's buses as well as to the Tube.
 Ticket office personnel, as well as most automated machines, will accept both cash and credit cards.

 While in the capital, an Oyster Card may help to reduce the hassle of paying for transport.
 These can be bought from Transport for London's Web site, TFL.gov.uk, on a pay-as-you-go basis and can be used on the city's buses as well as on the Tube and rail networks.
 An Oyster Card can be bought and registered online, and can be tailored to suit the duration of your stay in London.
 Oyster Cards are, however, of no use outside the city.